 What other tests might I have along with this test?

-Your doctor may also order other tests to look for the actual presence of the H. pylori bacteria.
+Your healthcare provider may also order other tests to look for the actual presence of the H. pylori bacteria.
 These tests might include a stool sample test or an endoscopy, in which a thin tube with a camera on the end is passed down your throat and into your upper gastrointestinal tract.
-Using special instruments, your doctor can then remove a small piece of tissue to look for H. pylori.
+Using special instruments, your healthcare provider can then remove a small piece of tissue to look for H. pylori.